 Let’s say you’re an educator or program leader serving children in need who needs to fill your bookshelves and stock your classroom.
-You’ve signed up with First Book… now what?
+You’ve just recently signed up with First Book… now what?

 But you don’t have to wait until there’s a book distribution near you to receive the essentials you need.
 There are actually two different ways you can get books from First Book without putting miles on your vehicle.